HathorNetwork/rfcs/text/0000-p2p-identity.md

 The PONG command is the response for a received PING command.
 There is no payload.
 When the node receives a PONG command, it updates the last_message field of the peer connection with the timestamp.

+Using PING and PONG commands we can calculate the RTT between two nodes.
+We just need to make sure the PONG response is sent as soon as the PING arrives, without any delay.

 ### GET-PEERS Command

 The GET-PEERS command is used to request a list of peers.
 There is no payload.
 When the node receives this command, it replies with a PEERS command.